Simplewealth charges an annual management fee of 0.5% (on the value of your account) on account balances of CHF 25'000 or more.

 The ETFs that Simplewealth invests in tend to have a TER of 0.1% to 0.3%.

 Accordingly, the total investment costs that you incur will be the total of the Simplewealth Management Fee plus the TER of the ETF.
-This means that the total investment cost that you will incur for investing in a portfolio of ETFs via Simplewealth should be between 0.5% and 0.8%.
+This means that the total investment cost that you will incur for investing CHF 25'000 or more in a portfolio of ETFs via Simplewealth should be between 0.5% and 0.8%.

 If are you investing in a fund, for example, through your bank, they may state that they have a management fee of 1%, but you should check what the TER of that fund is for a true comparison.

-If you are a Simplewealth client resident in Switzerland then you are liable to pay Swiss Stamp Tax (also known as Swiss Stamp Duty) on BUY/SELL transactions in your Account.
+If you are a Simplewealth client resident in Switzerland then Swiss Stamp Tax (also known as Swiss Stamp Duty) will be charged on BUY/SELL transactions in your Account.
+This tax is not included in our management fee.
 We do not cover this because it is a tax obligation that falls on you as the owner of the investments.

 Depending on the security purchased or sold, it may be 0.15% or 0.075% of the BUY/SELL transaction amount, or it may be omitted.

-We deduct any Swiss Stamp Tax from your Account and pay it to the Swiss Tax Authority on your behalf.
+We deduct any Swiss Stamp Tax from your Account and pay it to the Swiss Tax Authority.

-Because we believe in investing for the long term, we do not engage in active daily trading which incurs additional Stamp Tax for you.
+Because we believe in investing for the long term, we do not engage in active daily trading which would incur additional Stamp Tax.

 Moreover, we will never engage in “churning” which is the buying and selling of securities to generate trading fees.
 Because we pay the trading fees from our management fees we also have an interest in keeping trading to a minimum – thus ensuring the lowest Stamp Tax possible.